joewlos/activitypubdantic/README.md

 [ActivityStreams Specification](https://www.w3.org/TR/activitystreams-vocabulary/)

-## Development Note

-The current version of **ActivityPubdantic** on PyPi is still undergoing testing and upgrades.
-If you plan to use **ActivityPubdantic** in your project, please keep in mind that its features and capabilities are likely to evolve and grow.
-Please see the [contributing](#contributing) section of this README for further information about **ActivityPubdantic**'s development.

 ## What Is ActivityPubdantic?

 **ActivityPubdantic** is a suite of tools for validating ActivityPub JSON and constructing consistent representations of ActivityPub notifications and content.
 [Pydantic](https://docs.pydantic.dev/latest/) models enable the validation logic and can be imported for use in custom-coded classes or FastAPI routes.